-It is a well known concept that the queen and knight team works better than the queen and bishop.
+Queen and Knight vs Queen and Bishop: It is a well-known concept that the queen and knight team works better than the queen and bishop.
 All the experienced and strong players are well aware of this strategic nuance.
 However, at a lower level, even though this concept is told several times, the less experienced players fail to understand WHY and, what’s more important: exploit its advantages.

-In this article we will try to shed some light into this subject and offer a few well selected examples to help you learn more about this strategic element.
+In this article, we will try to shed some light on this subject and offer a few well-selected examples to help you learn more about this strategic element.

 First, let’s start by answering some questions: